Fryštát: History

-It was first mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as item Frienstad in Ray.
+It was first mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as Frienstad.
 It meant that the a new town was being founded on the ground of the older village Ráj (Ray).
 The creation of the town was a part of a larger settlement campaign taking place in the late 13th century on the territory of what will be later known as Upper Silesia.
-Politically it belonged initially to the Duchy of Cieszyn, formed in 1290 in the process of feudal fragmentation of Poland and was ruled by a local branch of Piast dynasty.
+Politically it belonged initially to the Duchy of Cieszyn, formed in 1290 in the process of feudal fragmentation of Poland and was ruled by a local branch of Piast dynasty until 1653.
 In the document from 1327 when Duke Casimir I became a vassal of the King of Bohemia it is listed as one of three civitates in the Duchy (the other two being Cieszyn and Bielsko), so it was then a town under German town law.

 In the process of location a parish church was also built.
-It mentioned in the register of Peter's Pence payment from 1447 among 50 parishes of Teschen deanery as Freyenstat.
+It mentioned in the register of Peter's Pence payment from 1447 among 50 parishes of Cieszyn deanery as Freyenstat.

 After the 1540s Protestant Reformation prevailed in the Duchy of Teschen (Cieszyn) and a local Catholic church was taken over by Lutherans.
 It was taken from them (as one from around fifty buildings in the region) by a special commission and given back to the Roman Catholic Church on 14 April 1654.

 From its beginning it was one of the most important centers of Cieszyn Silesia.
 Development of the town was set back by a major fire in 1511 when all of the wooden houses burnt down.
 Fish farming became an important industry for the town with the creation of several ponds in the 16th century.
 The 17th century had a mostly negative impact on the town's development with fires, epidemics and the Thirty Years' War.
 In 1623 about 1,400 citizens died of bubonic plague.
 The town was occupied for nearly thirty years by Danish forces and then by Swedish forces.
 The dilapidated town was then bought by owners of nearby Karwin, the Larisch-Mönnich family.
 They built a château there and raised the town from poverty, but a fire in 1823, Prussian occupation in 1866 and epidemics again made the development of the town difficult.
 Coal was discovered in 1776, but it was not until 1794 that it began to be exploited on a large scale.
 As a result of the coal industry, rapid development of the town and surrounding villages occurred.
 Its impact was both positive and negative.
 Old settlements were destroyed and landscape was devastated.
 Industrial and coal mining expansion as well as the construction of railroads led to rapid growth of the area's importance.
 It became the most industrialized area in Austria and later Czechoslovakia.